WyOoi/ALBBH25/README.md

-# 🎓 VTeach: Your AI-Powered Virtual Learning Companion 🚀
+# 🎓 VLA: Your AI-Powered Virtual Learning Companion 🚀

-Welcome to VTeach, the next-generation Virtual Learning Assistant that transforms your study routine into an engaging, personalized journey.
+Welcome to VLA, the next-generation Virtual Learning Assistant that transforms your study routine into an engaging, personalized journey.
 Built with cutting-edge AI technologies—including the Qwen-Max chatbot, multimodal OCR, and multilingual support—VTeach adapts to your learning style and needs.

 ## 🔍 Table of Contents